Styling

 Tips and tricks

-functionality of flat styles to access feature properties of the geoJSON as well as encoded expressions truly custom and interactive styles can be created.
+Taking these concepts into account, one can extend the style to use also the get functionality of flat styles to access feature properties of the geoJSON and encoded expressions truly custom and interactive styles can be created.

 There are a few interesting tricks for properties, which "somehow do not fit".